andrewwinters5000/klimakoffer/menu2.md

 * Transport of ocean water masses, transport of heat.
 * Change of inflow into different ocean basins.
 * Connection between oceans and atmosphere., e.g. exchange of water vapour.
-* Most important reservoir for carbon: oceans absorb a large amount of CO2: more than atmosphere and terrestial biosphere (plants and animals) combined.
+* Most important reservoir for carbon: oceans absorb a large amount of CO2: more than atmosphere and terrestial biosphere (plants and animals) combined. -->

+The hydrosphere comprises all forms of water on and below the Earth's surface, including oceans, rivers, lakes, groundwater, and glaciers.
+It also includes the entire global water cycle, which begins when precipitation reaches the surface.

+Several important processes occur within the hydrosphere, some of which are:

+* Ocean water transport, which is responsible for the movement of water masses and heat around the globe.
+* Changes in the inflow of water into different ocean basins, which can have a significant impact on ocean currents and climate patterns.
+* The connection between the oceans and the atmosphere, which involves the exchange of water vapor and other gases.
+* The absorption of carbon dioxide (CO2) by the oceans, which is the most crucial reservoir for carbon.
+The oceans absorb more CO2 than the atmosphere and the terrestrial biosphere (plants and animals) combined.

+Overall, the hydrosphere plays a crucial role in regulating the Earth's climate and supporting life on the planet.
+Its processes and dynamics are essential to understanding the complex interactions between the Earth's atmosphere, oceans, and biosphere.

 ### Cryosphere
 All forms of ice in the climate system including ice masses,